 An important caveat: Think twice before you sign up with big outsourcing mega-vendors.
 They generally manage contracts with hundreds of staffers for clients and projects substantially larger than yours.
 There’s a real risk that a mega-vendor deprioritizes you in favor of new and lucrative business opportunities — right in the middle of your contract.

-Of course, as in all international business relationships, there is no substitute for good rapport on a personal level with the company owners and decision maker.
+Of course, as in all international business relationships, there is no substitute for good rapport on a personal level with the company owners and decision-makers.
 A strong mutual understanding of the business and business ethics is always important.

 Planning for a contract